-(PHOTO) E. VIRGIL CONWAY, 64--1970
+E. VIRGIL CONWAY, 65--1970

 Financial Consultant and Corporate Director.
-Mr. Conway is Chairman of the Financial Accounting Standards Advisory Committee of the Financial Accounting Standards Board.
-Retired Chairman of the Board and Chief Executive Officer, The Seamen's Bank for Savings, FSB, New York, N.Y.
-Mr. Conway was Chairman and Chief Executive Officer of Seamen's Bank from 1969 through January 1989.
-He was Vice Chairman, Seamen's Corporation, New York, N.Y. from February 1986 to April 1989.
-Director or Trustee, Atlantic Mutual Insurance Company, Centennial Insurance Company, HRE Properties, certain mutual funds managed by Phoenix Home Life, Union Pacific Corporation, Pace University and Chairman, Audit Committee of The City of New York and the New York Housing Partnership Development Corporation.
+Mr. Conway is Chairman of the Financial Accounting Standards Advisory Council of the Financial Accounting Standards Board.
+Director or Trustee, Accuhealth, Inc., Atlantic Mutual Insurance Company, Centennial Insurance Company, HRE Properties, certain mutual funds managed by Phoenix Home Life Mutual Insurance Company, Trism, Inc. and Union Pacific Corporation.
+Mr. Conway is a Trustee of Pace University, Chairman of the Audit Committee of The City of New York and a member of the Metropolitan Transportation Authority.

-(PHOTO) ARTHUR HAUSPURG, 68--1975
+ARTHUR HAUSPURG, 69--1975